 - Emergency epinephrine.
 If you suffer from a severe allergy, you may have to carry around an emergency epinephrine shot with you all the time.
 This shot is meant for severe allergic reactions that are life-threatening.
 It can help decrease symptoms until you can obtain emergency treatment.

 - Immunotherapy.
 For allergies not totally relieved by another treatment or for severe allergies, your physician may suggest allergen immunotherapy.
 With this treatment, you're provided with a series of purified allergen extract injections, typically given over a several year period.
 There is also a tablet (sublingual) you place under your tongue until it dissolves.
-Sublingual immunotherapy drugs are used for treating certain pollen allergies.
-Immunotherapy, whether allergy drops or allergy shots, is the only allergy treatment that will modify the allergic disease.
+Sublingual immunotherapy drugs are used for treating certain pollen and dust mite allergies.
+Immunotherapy, whether sublingual tablets or allergy shots, is the only allergy treatment that will modify the allergic disease.

 Why You Need to See an Allergist